 Are you struggling to hit your MRR quota each month?
 Take a look at the deals with high MRR you’ve closed.

 - Are there any similarities between the clients that have purchased from you?

 - Was there anything you did throughout the sales cycle that positively impacted the sale?

 Reflecting on these details will help you modify your sales approach for the opportunities in your pipeline.
 And hopefully, your analysis will result in you closing high-MRR deals.

 2. Sales Forecasts

-Just as reps can look at their individual performance, sales managers and leaders can look big picture and see how the team is doing as a whole.
+Just as reps can look at their individual performance, sales managers and leaders can look at the big picture and see how the team is doing as a whole.
 By looking at the total MRR, they can make more accurate sales forecasts and projections.
-And this helps the sales team plan for growth in the short-term and long-term.

 Without a steady income stream, it’s difficult to run a successful business.
 MRR tells business leaders how much money is coming in each month that can be reinvested.

-Editor's note: This post was originally published in March 3, 2019 and has been updated for comprehensiveness.
+Editor’s note: This post was originally published on March 3, 2019 and has been updated for comprehensiveness.